Samir Khan: Early life

 Khan was born in Riyadh, Saudi Arabia, to parents of Pakistani descent and grew up in Queens, New York, U.S. He also spent some of his teenage years living in Westbury, New York.
-He graduated from W. Tresper Clarke High School in 2003 where he wrote for the school newspaper, participated in cheerleading and was an active member of the glee club.
+He graduated from W. Tresper Clarke High School in 2003 where he wrote for the school newspaper and played junior varsity football.
 According to his classmates, he refused to recite Pledge of Allegiance and blamed Americans for the September 11 attacks.
 Khan's father, Zafar Khan, is an information technology executive.
 The family moved to Charlotte, North Carolina, in 2004.

 He lived in Charlotte before leaving the country for Yemen in 2009.
 He reportedly cut off ties with his family when he left the U.S. After Khan's death, a family friend told CNN that Khan's father did not agree with his son's ideas and had sought help to change his son's radical views on several occasions.